nikhilm/osx-unlink-violation/README.md

 The openclosesnoop dtrace script is a modification of Brendan Gregg's opensnoop that ships with OSX.
 It probes close and unlink in addition to open.
 Run as:

-    sudo ./openclosesnoop -a -g -F -n foo
+    sudo ./openclosesnoop -a -g -F -n osx-unlink-violation

-before starting foo to see the activity indicating the violation.
+before starting osx-unlink-violation to see the activity indicating the violation.

 Full details in the blog post TODO.